NASA-IMPACT/nasa-apt/README.md

 `cd cloudformation`<br/>
 `./deploy.sh`<br/>
+You will be prompted for a stack name and a master db password.
+The current stacks are `nasa-apt-staging` and nasa-apt-production`.

 After the stack has been successfully deployed you can create the database schema and tables.
 You will need an installation of the `psql` command line